Chapter III: The Challenges

 This is the uncomfortable backdrop for every quantum advantage claim—and it deserves more than a backdrop role in the analysis.
 Classical algorithms and hardware are not standing still; they are experiencing their own revolution driven by AI accelerators, GPU computing, and algorithmic advances.

 The erosion of quantum advantage claims has been systematic and rapid.
-Google's 2019 Sycamore "quantum supremacy" claim—that its 53-qubit processor performed a computation in 200 seconds that would take a classical supercomputer 10,000 years—was challenged repeatedly: IBM argued the classical simulation could be done in 2.5 days with sufficient disk storage, and by 2022, Pan et al. demonstrated that tensor network methods[3] on a cluster of 512 classical GPUs could perform the same computation in approximately 15 hours—and estimated that an exascale supercomputer could do it in seconds.
+Google's 2019 Sycamore "quantum supremacy" claim—that its 53-qubit processor performed a computation in 200 seconds that would take a classical supercomputer 10,000 years—was challenged repeatedly: IBM argued the classical simulation could be done in 2.5 days with sufficient disk storage, and by 2022, Pan et al. demonstrated that tensor network methods[3] on classical GPUs could perform the same computation in approximately 5 minutes.

 The only remaining robust quantum computational advantage—random circuit sampling (RCS)—has no practical application.